xiaomiyao/TCPChatApp/README.md

    - Clients decrypt received messages.
    - The envelope is deserialized.
    - The message (sender and content) or response information is displayed in the chat window.

+✨ Happy coding and enjoy the new enhancements! ✨